iarvanitis69/phd_preprocessing/README.md

 and noise-free portion of the waveform and is the segment used in GreensonNet, since only strong and clean signals can provide reliable information for estimating the Green’s Function.

-In more detail, the find_peak_segment() function estimates the following parameters:
+In more detail, the find_boundaries() function estimates the following parameters:
 (1) the onset of the seismic wave,
 (2) the time and index of its maximum amplitude,
 (3) the end of the peak segment, and